Guidelines for a creative, nutritious and safe outdoor meal

 - Clean – your hands, containers and any surfaces that you're serving on

-- Separate – to avoid cross contamination
+- Separate – to avoid cross contamination, especially with raw poultry and meat

 - Chilled – below 40 degrees for cold dishes